A few words on my approach, superpowers, and genesis as a freelance copywriter in San Diego.

-I write content that differentiates businesses, brands, and people.
+Let’s start with what I am, professionally.
+I am a freelance copywriter in San Diego.
+I write content and persuasive copy that differentiates businesses, brands, and people.
 Art form?
 Superpower?
 A valuable skill, at the very least.
 See, the businesses that come across too self-serving, promotional, or generic put their digital credibility at risk.
 The ones that feel too straight and narrow—too corporate—just sound like every other wonk wonk wonk out there.
 Neither will do in the crowded and competitive place we call the internet.

 That’s where I come in.

-For more than ten years, I’ve helped businesses drive marketing, sales, and brand initiatives through standout content writing.
+For more than ten years as a freelance copywriter in San Diego, I’ve helped businesses drive marketing, sales, and brand initiatives through standout content writing.
 My formula is rather simple:

 - Manage writing projects from start to finish.
 That means asking the right questions, interviewing SMEs and clients, and keeping everything on track for our deadline.